 1. Pick Your Topic

-This might sound obvious, but you do need to know what you want to talk about.
-And it’s not always as easy as you think.
+This might sound obvious, but you do need to know what you want to talk about, and it’s not always as easy as you think.

 2. Know Your Main Message

 Now that you have your topic, how are you going to narrow it down?
+When you’re learning how to become a motivational speaker, it’s important to know exactly what you want to teach your audience.

 3. Identify the End-Goal for Your Audience